 Progress in detecting and treating TB among people living with HIV

 TB is a leading cause of morbidity and mortality among people living with HIV, including those receiving antiretroviral therapy.
-Intensified TB case-finding and access to quality diagnosis and treatment of TB in accordance with international/national guidelines are essential to improve the quality and quantity of life for people living with HIV.
+Prompt TB treatment and early antiretroviral therapy are critical for reducing the mortality due to HIV-associated TB and must be the highest-priority activity for both the AIDS Programme and National TB Programme.
 A measure of the percentage of HIV-positive TB patients that access appropriate treatment for their

 Number of HIV-positive new and relapse TB patients started on TB treatment during the reporting period who were already on antiretroviral therapy or started on antiretroviral therapy during TB treatment within the reporting year

 Estimated number of incident TB cases in people living with HIV

 Method of measurement

 For the numerator.: Facility antiretroviral therapy registers and reports; programme monitoring tools.
 Count the total number of HIV-positive new and relapse TB patients who were started on TB treatment (as recorded in the TB register) and antiretroviral therapy, or those already on antiretroviral therapy (as recorded in the antiretroviral therapy register).
 The information should be reconciled quarterly and annually with the TB registers in the

 relevant basic management units before consolidation and reporting.

 For the denominator: Programme data and estimates of incident TB cases among people living with HIV.
 WHO calculates annual estimates of the number of incident TB cases in people living with HIV.
 The denominator estimates, provided by countries on notification and antiretroviral therapy coverage, become available only in August of the reporting year and do not need to be provided at the time of reporting.
 The estimates for 2017 are